Coyote Creek (San Gabriel River tributary): Course

 Brea Creek begins in the far northeastern corner of the watershed, at the border of Los Angeles and San Bernardino counties.
-The creek flows southwest, receiving numerous mountain tributaries on either bank.
-As it briefly turns north, it receives Tonner Canyon (spelled also Toner) on the left bank.
+The creek flows southwest, receiving numerous mountain tributaries on both banks.
+As it briefly turns north, it receives Tonner Canyon (also spelled Toner) on the left bank.
 Tonner Canyon begins in the vicinity of Brea Canyon, and flows south-southwest until it turns northwest and joins Brea.
 From the confluence downstream, the combined waters are called Brea Creek.
 The creek then proceeds to enter increasingly urbanized landscape, then flows into Brea Reservoir, which functions mainly for flood control.
 The creek then turns due west and flows into Coyote Creek on the left bank.

 After receiving the water of Brea Creek, Coyote Creek continues southwest, passing beneath Interstate 5, while bending south for a brief stretch before turning back north.
 Shortly downstream from the confluence, it is joined by its North Fork, or La Canada Verde Creek.
 The 9.1 mi North Fork begins in three forks, which merge and flow due south.
 The creek is joined by a small tributary on the left bank and then receives a larger tributary, La Mirada Creek, on the left bank.
 The creek then continues directly south through a flood control channel before meeting Coyote Creek.
 Soon after the confluence, the third major tributary, Fullerton Creek, joins Coyote on the left bank.

 Fullerton Creek begins several miles south of Tonner Canyon, and initially flows west-northwest.
-The creek then sharply bends south and flows into Fullerton Reservoir, which, like Brea, also serves a flood-control function.
+The creek then bends sharply south and flows into Fullerton Reservoir, which, like Brea Reservoir, also serves a flood-control function.
 The creek then flows southwest and south, before flowing nearly at a right angle into another unnamed tributary.
 The creek sharply turns due west, and continues winding through predominantly residential suburbs, before flowing into Coyote on the left bank.
 The combined waters then continue southwest and soon flow beneath California State Route 91.

 Several miles after State Route 91, a smaller tributary, Moody Creek, joins Coyote Creek on the left bank.
 Moody Creek begins parallel to SR 91, and flows only about 3.7 mi before it joins Coyote Creek.